cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 #### Pass

-A Pass is a single GPU draw, typically including a vertex shader and a slice shader, and there are many optional configuration parameters for Pass in Creator.
+A Pass is a single GPU draw, typically including a vertex shader and a fragment shader, and there are many optional configuration parameters for Pass in Creator.

 ### 1.2 Material Instance Panel